 Straight talk about safety.

 For parents, and for Novo Nordisk, safety is always a top priority.
-We’ve spelled out some key facts about the safety and side effects of Norditropin® (somatropin) injection to help you and your doctor make the right decision about growth hormone therapy.
+We’ve spelled out some key facts about the safety and side effects of Norditropin® to help you and your doctor make the right decision about growth hormone therapy.

 We’ve studied it extensively.